 Whether you’re thinking about growing your family or are just looking for the first place to call your own, Upper Roxborough could be just what you need when it comes to safe areas in Philadelphia.
 This neighborhood has enjoyed low crime rates for years, which is one of the reasons it’s so popular with families and young professionals.
-The schools in the area are well regarded, and there is easy access to essentials, such as grocery stores, pharmacies, and popular restaurants.
+There are some well-regarded schools in the area (despite a lower overall grade given by Niche), and there is easy access to essentials, such as grocery stores, pharmacies, and popular restaurants.

 4. Somerton East